apoorvagnihotri/denoising-filter/README.md

 ---

 # Assumptions
-* I have assumed the the
+* I have assumed the PSD of the original image directly in the function wiener_filter as the PSD of natural images are similar and can be used to estimate others.

 ---

 # Requirements